PDF Password Protection API - Complete Security Guide

 string MyClientSecret = "YOUR_CLIENT_SECRET";

-// Create API instance
+// Create API instance with proper configuration

 var configuration = new Configuration(MyClientId, MyClientSecret);